Skip to content

 Malcolm Allsop

 Malcolm has been a Liversage Trustee since 2000.
-As Vice Chair of the Board and Chair of Finance Committee, Malcolm helps to manage the finances.
-Outside of his commitments to the Trust, Malcolm is interested in history and is an avid collector of anything and everything and also enjoys playing golf.
+Outside of his commitments to the Trust, Malcolm is interested in history and is a avid collector of anything and everything and also enjoys playing golf.

 John Brittain

 John is a Derby lad, and developed his interest in housing through a career with Derby City Council.
 John has been with the Liversage Trust for over 25 years.
-He is currently Chair of Estates Committee.
+He is currently the Lead Trustee of Estates.
 He is also a keen Derby County fan, and enjoys spending time with his wife and their 10 grandchildren.

 Roy Webb

 Roy retired from Rolls Royce in 2015, after having worked there for more than 40 years.
 He has represented Allestree Ward in the City since 1985, as both county and city councillor, and is also a Board member of Derby Homes.
-He joined the Trust in 2004 and currently serves as Chair of Care Home Committee.
+He joined the Trust in 2004 and currently serves as Lead Trustee of the Care Home.

 Les Allen